Wavelydavely/Election_Analysis/README.md

 # Election_Analysis
-Analysis of Election

-# Overview of Election Audit: Explain the purpose of this election audit analysis.
+## Overview of Election Audit:

-Colorado election officials wanted to upgrade their methodology of counting ballots.
-Start with three county prototype.
-Detail our findings

-# Election-Audit Results: Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.blob

-  - How many votes were cast in this congressional election?
-Total Votes: 369,711
+	Colorado election officials are interested in upgrading their methodology of counting ballots.
+They currently use Excel to calculate election results, but they are interested in an automated process which could be interchangeably used for elections from the local to federal level.
+We will begin with a congressional precinct which spans three counties.
+These are our findings:

+  - A total of 369,711 votes were cast.
+Excel would have told us this just as easily as our code with Python, but we have a much greater degree of flexibility with how we can use a breakdown of these votes.
   - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
 Jefferson: 10.5% (38,855)
 Denver: 82.8% (306,055)
 Arapahoe: 6.7% (24,801)